 2. Save $64 a month or $768 a year on Dental Insurance Premiums

-Starting two small businesses means you’re now expected to provide your own insurance!
+Starting your own small business means you’re now expected to provide your own insurance!
 Yay!
 When we looked into it, we soon realized the costs for health and dental insurance are outrageous!
 Our dentist office was gracious enough to tell us about a dental savings program, which is like insurance but not.
 Basically, we pay drastically less on the monthly fee ($7.99 per month for our family for just dental, $12.99 per month to include pharmacy-below) than we were paying for his company’s dental monthly premiums.
 We receive the discounted rate for dental services, so far 40-50% off.
 Because our dentist is in network with Aetna, we are able to take advantage of this non-insurance for dental visits and services, and save significantly.
 Learn more about the Aetna Vital Savings Program here.

 3. Save Money on Prescriptions and Pharmacy